mcwayrm/mcwayrm/README.md

 # Research Interests:

 - Development Economics
+- Environmental Economics
 - Behavioral Economics
 - Urban Economics
-- Environmental Economics

 # Current Appointments:

-- Research Assistant at the University of Minnesota (under Chengyan Yue)
+- Teaching Assistant at the University of Minnesota (under Elizabeth Davis)

 # Current Projects:

 - Economic damages of locust swarms
 - Economic value of protected areas in conservation
-- Economic damages of tornadoes in the United States
+- Economic damages of tornadoes on cities in the United States
 - Female managers' influence on firm performance